 Instructions

-- Heat olive oil in a large pot over medium heat.
-Add diced onion and sauté until soft and translucent, about 5 minutes.
+- Heat oil in a large pot over medium heat and add the diced onion.
+Sauté until soft and translucent, about 5 minutes.

-- Add garlic and cook for 1 minute more until fragrant, stirring carefully to avoid burning.
+- Add garlic and cook for 1 minute more until fragrant, stirring to avoid browning.

-- Stir in diced potatoes and sauté for 3 minutes to coat with oil.
+- Stir in potatoes and coat with oil, cooking briefly to glaze the pieces.

-- Pour in vegetable broth and bring to a boil.
-Reduce heat and simmer until potatoes are tender, 15 minutes.
+- Pour in broth then bring to a boil; reduce heat and simmer until potatoes are tender, about 15 minutes.

-- Add the watercress leaves and cook gently for 2-3 minutes until wilted but still vibrant green.
+- Add watercress and cook 2–3 minutes until wilted and bright green, then remove from heat.

-- Return soup to low heat, stir in heavy cream (if using), season with salt, pepper, and lemon juice for brightness.
+- Return to low heat, stir in cream if using, season with salt, pepper, and lemon juice to lift the flavors.

 Chef’s Notes

-- To deepen flavor, add a teaspoon of Dijon mustard or a splash of dry white wine when sautéing the onion.
+Add a teaspoon of Dijon mustard or a splash of dry white wine when sautéing the onion to deepen the base flavor.
+Strain the blended soup through a fine mesh for an ultra-smooth finish.

 Creative Salad Combinations Featuring Watercress for Every Season